bitsofcotton/randtools/README.md

 Either, if the raw N space attribute can be changed, the whole description on this bitsofcotton/randtools can be sand castle and be changed, either the function counting space affects.

 # appendix C
-The upper cardinal reference results seen as head in intent buffer can be seen as another some of the spirits in intent start/end point and initiation.
+The upper cardinal reference results seen as heat in intent buffer can be seen as another some of the spirits in intent start/end point and initiation.

 It's non intent structure nor non intent buffer condition, so we cannot describe them in this context.